According to Megan Garber, New York Times revenue is up…and not because of the strong SEO, but rather the strong brand they built.

 Don’t get me wrong…you want links.
 But you should also have something very valuable to say.

-This is why I had you do a bunch of research in the previous step…because it’s impossible to do all that research and not have something valuable to share with a blogging audience.
+This is why I had you do a bunch of research in the previous step.
+It’s impossible to do all that research and not have something valuable to share with the blog-reading audience.